shenghuanjie/bash-otp/README.md

 ### Usage

 0. You should get your "secret" from Non-LBL token management page following this [instruction](http://research-it.berkeley.edu/services/high-performance-computing/using-authy-desktop-computer-generate-one-time-passwords-savio)
-> It should be noted that you don't need to download Authy, getting the secret is enough.
+> It should be noted that you don't need to download Authy, getting the secret(token) is enough.

 First ensure that there is a directory "tokenfiles" in the main dir where the script resides.
 Second ensure that there is a directory "keys" in the main dir where the script resides.